FindLab/FindLab.github.io/source/_drafts/music-layout-language.md

 1 2 | 3 | 1 2 | 4
 ```

-Inside parantheses `{}` should be 2 or more measure segments or single measure indices.
+Inside braces `{}` should be 2 or more measure segments or single measure indices.

 Next, for some advanced repeat types.